 One of the reasons why Elm is so reliable is because we can write our application logic using pure functions.
 Pure functions take an input, do some computation, and return an output.
 That’s their entire job.
-There is a lot less room for things to go wrong since they don’t also perform operations that cause side effects, such as sending an HTTP request to a remote server or saving data to a local storage.
+There is a lot less room for things to go wrong since they don’t perform any other operations that cause side effects, such as sending an HTTP request to a remote server or saving data to a local storage.

 Earlier in the Pure Functions section, we learned what side effects are in the context of a function.
 In this section, we’ll learn more about how they affect an entire application.